Wolf Monitoring

 An effective way to find genetic samples such as wolf scat is to work with conservation dogs, who are trained to sniff out and display wolf scat.

 Together with my conservation dog Romeo, we are looking for indications and activity of wolves in a scientific context, especially in our home region of the Eifel.
+Here we work on a freelance basis for the State Office for Nature, Environment and Consumer Protection of North Rhine-Westphalia.
 In the past we have already successfully supported the Lupus Institute for wolf monitoring and -science in the field work several times on a freelance basis, where we were able to gain valuable experience.

 If you are interested in our work you can contact me via the contact form.